jade-kk1144/yt-img-app/README.md

-# The Art of Creating Streamlit apps
+# The Art of Creating Streamlit Apps

 Today's Day 30 of the *#30DaysOfStreamlit* challenge.
 Congratulations on making this far in the challenge.